upenndigitalscholarship/dsfellows/week_1_agenda.md

 + How much would people like to keep in touch outside of the biweekly meetings?
 Use Slack or similar platform?
 Other ideas?

 # Intro to Markdown
++ What is your word processor hiding?
+See: in MS Word, View -> Reveal Formatting
 + Markdown cheat sheet: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet
 + Practice Markdown: http://dillinger.io/